 When I read that verse, I think of how I’ll see my son again, but I’ll see and know him even more clearly than I ever did in this life.
 I won’t see him through the filters of being his dad, or knowing his problems and fears or what I think are his strengths.
 I’ll see him like God does, exactly how he is.
 Scotty will see Tiffany again and see his boys for the first time, with Heaven-eyes, perfect eyes.

-And as my friend Gordon Livingston once wrote, “That is what passes for hope.”
+And as my friend, the late Gordon Livingston once wrote, “That is what passes for hope.”

 Our drive showed me many beautiful things.
 But it taught me even more.

 On this Memorial Day, I’m not thinking only of the brave soldiers who gave everything in the fight for freedom.
 I’m also thinking of those who gave some, which amounts to everything sometimes.